TheDuckCow/godot-road-generator/docs/getting-started.md

 1. Select the *other* ending RoadPoint node.
 1. In the inspector panel, click on the `Prior Point Init` or `Next Point Init` (whichever isn't yet populated)
 1. In the popup, select the node you identified from step 2, and hit confirm
-1. Technically option, but "is probably safer": Do the reverse, so that the node identified in step 2 also points to the next node
+1. Technically optional, but "is probably safer": Do the reverse, so that the node identified in step 2 also points to the next node

 ## Step 8: Connect two different RoadNetworks

 Have multiple scenes with their own RoadNetworks?
 Or need Roads with two different materials?
-You can functionally follow the same substeps as identified in Step 8.
+You can functionally follow the same instructions as outlined in Step 7.
 Note: There might be some race condition as to which network will be the one responsible for generating the RoadSegment between the RoadPoints from the different networks, so be mindful of that.